emilwidlund/framer-form/documentation/Scene.md

 - `scene` - <a href="https://threejs.org/docs/#api/scenes/Scene">Scene</a> - The native THREE scene.
 Default is `new THREE.Scene`
 - `renderer` - <a href="https://threejs.org/docs/#api/renderers/WebGLRenderer">WebGLRenderer</a> - The native WebGL Renderer used to render the scene and its meshes.
 Default is `new THREE.WebGLRenderer`

-_If you want to render your 3D-assets on a transparent scene, all you have to do is specify `background: 'transparent'`_
+_If you want to render your 3D-assets on a transparent scene, all you have to do is specify `backgroundColor: 'transparent'`_

 ```
 new Scene
   width: Screen.width
   height: Screen.height
-  background: 'transparent'
+  backgroundColor: 'transparent'
 ```

 #### Example: Updating using the Animation Loop